galaxyproject/admin-training/sessions/14-ansible/ansible-introduction.md

 * Supports push or pull
   * Push by default but use cron job to make it pull
 * Rolling updates
-  * Useful for continuous deployment/zero downtime deployment
+  * Useful for continuous deployment
 * Inventory management
   * Dynamic inventory from external data sources
   * Execute tasks against host patterns